 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses the appeal process for Worker Compensation Board (WCB) decisions in Alberta.
 An appeal is a process available for people who disagree with a decision made by the WCB, and would like to have it changed.
 The appeal process involves a formal review of WCB decisions for errors or mistakes.
 The appeal process for a WCB decision may see the decision confirmed, changed or cancelled.
 For information and assistance with the appeal process, contact the Fair Practices Office by telephone Monday–Friday from 8:15AM–4:30PM at 1-866-427-0115.
 Or, visit the Fair Practices Office website at (https://www.wcb.ab.ca/claims/review-and-appeals/office-of-the-appeals-advisor.html).

 Requesting a Review of a WCB Decision

-After WCB makes a decision, the person who the decision affects may not understand the decision, or may disagree with the decision.
-If the person has any questions or is seeking clarification about a decision, they should discuss this with the decision-maker at WCB.
+After WCB makes a decision, you may not understand the decision, or you may disagree with the decision.
+If you have any questions or need clarification about a decision, you should discuss this with the decision-maker at WCB.
 This may be a case manager.

-If a person does not agree with the explanation provided by their case manager, they can make a written request to WCB for a review of the decision.
-The person may make a request for a review within one year from the date the original decision was made.
-This request can be filed on the WCB website.
+If you do not agree with the case manager’s explanation, you can make a written request to WCB for a review of the decision at https://www.wcb.ab.ca/claims/question_claim.asp.
+You must make this request for a review within one year from the date the original decision was made.
 The request must include the following information: